-• Choir, band, and elementary music will practice in-person when physical distancing can be achieved.

-- Students will be encouraged to video themselves playing instruments/singing and use class time for review and/or individual instruction. - Music will be projected on screens whenever possible or students will be provided a personal copy of the music.
-Music will not be shared. - Use of a handheld microphone will be highly discouraged with students, unless disinfecting can be done between uses.
+- Choir, band, and elementary music will practice in-person when physical distancing can be achieved. - Students will be encouraged to video themselves playing instruments/singing and use class time for review and/or individual instruction. - Music will be projected on screens whenever possible or students will be provided a personal copy of the music.
+There will be no sharing of music. - Use of a handheld microphone will be highly discouraged with students, unless disinfecting can be done between uses.